ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ### Metering of snapshot and pricing
 {: #metering-snapshot}

 Each snapshot that you create is monitored hourly and charged depending on the disk space that is requested for the snapshot.
-The space utilized by a snapshot is charged at 30% of the base rate.
+The space that is utilized by a snapshot is charged at 30% of the base rate.
 For example, if you have **M** disks on a VM that add up to 600 GB of space, and those **M** disks are used as source disks for the snapshots, the following charges are applicable:

 - If you create one snapshot, you are charged for the disk space that is used by the base 600 GB of **M** disks plus 30% of 600 GB of disk space.
 That is, space of **M** disks 600 GB + 180 GB (30% of 600 GB) = 780 GB of disk space.
 - If you create one more snapshot by using the same disks, for the next hour you will be charged for disk space that is used by **M** disks (600 GB) + (30% of 600 GB) + (30% of 600 GB) = 960 GB of disk space.